leagueofscholars/behavioral-ds.github.io/content/research/theme1.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "Online information spread, influence and attention" subtitle = "Desc"
+title = "Information spread, influence and attention" subtitle = "We build theoretical models to investigate how content gets online attention, who adopts it, and who can influence the process."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.